Ivana505/equestrian-centre-motion/README.md

 As a user I would like:

-- to be able to book classes online so that I do not have to fill out the contact form.
+- To be able to book classes online so that I do not have to fill out the contact form.
-- to see a map of the area so that I can locate it quicker.
+- To see a map of the area so that I can locate it quicker.
-- option to pay for the classes online so that I do not have to pay on arrival.
+- Option to pay for the classes online so that I do not have to pay on arrival.
-- to see more Information about instructors and their experience.
+- To see more Information about instructors and their experience.

 ## Design Choices